President Donald Trump Calls LaVar Ball An 'Ungrateful Fool' - Lakers Nation

 That drew the ire of Trump, who responded on Twitter by suggesting he should’ve left the players in jail until his next trip to China.
 That prompted LaVar to respond in an interview on CNN, to which he explained why he did not feel compelled to explicitly thank Trump.

 It should be noted that Trump’s proposition he leave LiAngelo in jail is inaccurate.
-The UCLA trio remained in a luxurious hotel while the matter awaited a resolution.
+The UCLA trio remained in a luxurious hotel while the situation awaited a resolution.
 But, that hasn’t stopped the President from continuing to press the matter.

 Trump has again responded to Ball’s latest interview, referring to the brash father as a watered down version of Don King, among other things: